I’ve been trying to come up with a good word that explains my life for the past year or so. Hibernation, I think, fits the bill quite nicely.

 I’ve considered putting out a few classes or learning courses on some of the things I’ve spoken about.
 WordPress classes are one thing, but there’s a need for something that’s more theory into practice, versus just writing code and learning from that.
 Teaching a man that fishing gets you fed is one thing, but teaching them to bait the hook and let them learn for themselves?
 That’s an entirely new (much cooler!) thing.

 I remember a year ago in Thailand, a group of travel bloggers set out to enjoy the Chinese Vegan Festival going on in Bangkok.
 I was in town for TBEX Asia, and I knew one thing was for sure: If you follow a group of people that know what they’re doing, good things will come of it.
 We got to the festival an immediately started looking for something a little more… meaty.
-Turning a corner, the scene above came into view: a little restaurant, set up in the street, with some of the best food I had on that trip.
+Turning a corner, the scene above came into view: a little restaurant, set up in the street, with some of the best food I had on that trip. any of these travelers aren´t american citizens, the they had to get a Visa from ESTA online.

 Life’s had more than a few side roads and detours.
 But, the path I’m on now, the road that lies before me, is one that I absolutely wouldn’t change anything to get here.
 As Holly and I’ve discussed recently, it’s been a trip of emotions We’ve had moments of sadness.
 We’ve had moments of joy.
 We’ve had moments where we really didn’t know what would happen next.